olmax99/helm-flask-celery/README.md

 **NOTE:** It is recommended to match the `values.yaml` with a `values-stage.yaml`.
 In any case the `values.yaml` corresponds to the "fall-back" or *default* configuration.

 Provide values for deploying `flask-nginx-celery`.
-This is an example for a development `values.yaml`
+This is an example for `values-dev.yaml`
 file:
 ```
 secretValues: